-- 10.14 Although information may be disclosed only in line with the law, there is no reason in practice why patient confidentiality would make it impossible for professionals and agencies to share information needed to manage any serious risks which certain patients pose to other people. - 10.15 Where the issue is the management of the risk of serious harm, the judgement required is normally a balance between the public interest in disclosure, including the need to prevent harm to others, and both the rights of the individual concerned and the public interest in maintaining trust in a confidential service. - 10.16 Whether there is an overriding public interest in disclosing confidential patient information may vary according to the type of information.
-Even in cases where there is no overriding public interest in disclosing detailed clinical information about a patient's state of health there may, nonetheless, be an overriding public interest in sharing more limited information about the patient's current, and past, status under the Act, if that will help ensure properly informed risk management by the relevant authorities, families and carers.
+- 10.15 Although information may be disclosed only in line with the law, professionals and agencies may need to share information to manage any serious risks which certain patients pose to others. - 10.16 Where the issue is the management of the risk of serious harm, the judgement required is normally a balance between the public interest in disclosure, including the need to prevent harm to others, and both the rights of the individual concerned and the public interest in maintaining trust in a confidential service. - 10.17 Whether there is an overriding public interest in disclosing confidential patient information may vary according to the type of information.
+Even in cases where there is no overriding public interest in disclosing detailed clinical information about a patient's state of health there may, nonetheless, be an overriding public interest in sharing more limited information about the patient's current, and past status under the Act, if that will help ensure properly informed risk management by the relevant authorities, families and carers.